ALAMO CITY ARTS ACADEMY

 Ballet

-Ballet is an artistic dance form performed to music using precise and highly formalized set steps and gestures.
-Classical ballet, which originated in Renaissance Italy and established its present form during the 19th century, is characterized by light, graceful, fluid movements and the use of pointe shoes.
-Ballet is considered the foundation in dance.
+Ballet is an artistic dance form performed to music, using precise, highly formalized steps and gestures.
+Classical ballet, which originated in Renaissance Italy and took its present form in the 19th century, is characterized by light, graceful, fluid movement and the use of pointe work.
+Ballet is considered the foundation of many dance forms.

 Picture